 Writing: In English 1B, your assignments will emphasize the skills and activities in writing and thinking that produce both the persuasive argument and the critical essay.
 Each of these demands analysis, interpretation, and evaluation.
 These assignments will give you repeated practice in prewriting, organizing, writing, revising, and editing.
 Your writing assignments will total a minimum of 8000 words and this word requirement will be met by writing a sequence of six to eight essays.
 This 8000-word minimum does not include the final exam, quizzes, or any brief or informal assignments but can include any major revisions of essays or assignments.
 A major revision is defined as rethinking or reworking an assignment rather than just correcting grammatical or structural errors.
 How your 8000-word minimum will be met will be clearly indicated on your syllabus.
-Apply MLA Documentation Format for all out of class work.

 The Research Paper and Information Literacy: English 1B includes an introduction to the library and to basic research strategies.
 A university librarian will instruct one session of class in one of the library's learning lab classrooms.
 Here, students will gain hands-on experience in using common library research tools, both electronic and print.
-Students will learn and practice quoting, paraphrasing and summarizing skills, applying MLA (Modern Language Association) Documentation Format, citing sources and creating a "Work Cited" page (ER, Ch 51).
+Students will learn and practice quoting, paraphrasing and summarizing skills, applying MLA (Modern Language Association) Documentation Format, citing sources and creating a "Work Cited" page (EW chapter 51).

-Reference/Instruction Librarian: Paul Kauppila
+Reference/Instruction Librarian: Paul Kauppila (paul.kauppila@sjsu.edu)

-Dr. Martin Luther King, Jr. Library San Jose State University 408-808-2042 paul.kauppila@sjsu.edu
+Dr. Martin Luther King, Jr. Library SJSU 408-808-2042